-Potential Funding: The cost will be paid for by the County's operating budget.
+Potential Funding: The cost will be paid for by the County's general fund.

 Status: Carried forward.
 The brochure has been created and will continue to be publicized in an ongoing effort.

 3. Improve or replace structurally deficient local bridges.